 The most effective way for citizens to become involved directly in governmental programs is to serve on a citizen board or committee.
-Citizen boards are not legislative bodies; the extent of their authority and power depends on state statutes and/or city ordinances or resolutions.
+Citizen boards are not legislative bodies; the extent of their authority is contingent upon city ordinances and/or state statutes.

 |Board Member Selection Process||click to expand|

 On or before August 1st the City Secretary shall mail to each eligible board member with an expiring term a letter and application requesting their intent to serve another term.
 All application will be due on October 1st.